Gravitational form factors and mechanical properties of proton in a light-front quark-diquark model: Gravitational Form factors

-The form factor $4C^{u+d}(Q^2)$, also known as $D$-term is displayed in Fig.~\ref{fig:C}, where after scale evolution, we find that the qualitative behavior of our result is compatible with lattice~\cite{Hagler:2007xi} and the experimental data from JLab~\cite{Burkert:2018bqq} as well as other theoretical predictions from the KM15 global fit~\cite{Kumericki:2015lhb}, dispersion relation~\cite{Pasquini:2014vua}, $\chi$QSM~\cite{Goeke:2007fp}, Skyrme model~\cite{Cebulla:2007ei}, and bag model~\cite{Ji:1997gm}.
-The error bands in our results are due to a $2\%$ uncertainty in the model parameters.
-The uncertainty in the $D_q(0)$ reflects that the form factor is highly sensitive to our model parameters.
 It turns out that the form factor $D^{u+d}(Q^2)$ can be sufficiently described by the following multipole function defined as \be D^q_{\rm fit}(Q^2)=4C^q_{\mathrm{fit}}(Q^2) = \frac{a_q}{(1+b_qQ^2)^{c_q}}, \ee where the parameters $a_q$, $b_q$, and $c_q$ are given in the Table~\ref{table1}.
 In Fig.~\ref{fig:Cfit}, we compare the model data of the $D$-term form factor and the multipole function given in Eq.~(\ref{fit}).
 The form factor $\bar{C}(Q^2)$ in the quark-diquark model is illustrated in Fig.~\ref{fig:Cbar}.
 In accord with the bag model~\cite{Ji:1997gm} and the multipole model~\cite{Lorce:2018egm}, $\bar{C}(Q^2)$ in the present model is negative at low $Q^2$~($<0.22$ GeV$^2$), however, we observe a distinctly different behavior in the region of $Q^2>0.22$ GeV$^2$, where it exhibits positive distribution, while in other models $\bar{C}(Q^2)$ is always negative.
 The positive distribution decreases with QCD evolution.
+We remark that the $D$-term and $\bar{C}(Q^2)$ form factors presented in Figs.~\ref{fig:C}, \ref{fig:C2} and \ref{fig:Cbar}, respectively, directly follow from Eqs.~(\ref{c}) and (\ref{cbar}) computed using the model wave functions and are not the results of any independent parameterization.